Irvin S. Cobb by James Montgomery Flagg

 Directed by René (Night of the Bloody Apes) Cardona, this bizarre Mexican film imported in the U.S. by K. Gordon Murray was originally released in 1959 — and continued to play the weekend matinee circuit in North America (“Delighting children of all ages!”) every December until the early ‘80s.

-for the series: Art of Cinema
+The series is: Art of Cinema

 Paul Anka - Christmas in Japan (ABC-Paramount SP-401; 1960)